corda/corda/docs/source/tutorial.rst

 checked, so from the contract code's perspective, a command is simply a data structure with a list of attached public keys.
 Each key had a signature proving that the corresponding private key was used to sign.

-Let's define a couple of commands now:
+Let's define a few commands now:

 .. container:: codeset